l2beat/earl/docs/introduction/mocks.md

 title: Mocks (PREVIEW)
 ---

-⚠️Mocks API is in PREVIEW and it WILL change but this is what you might expect:
+⚠️ Mocks API is in PREVIEW and API _will_ change but this is what you might expect:

 Currently earl features two types of mocks: